 From Napoli Centrale you can reach Rome central station (Roma Termini) or Rome main airport (Fiumicino Aeroporto) via Trenitalia or Italo.
-You can also get to Fiumicino Aeroporto from Metropark (close to Feltrinelli library in central train station) via Fiumicino Express.
+You can also get to Fiumicino Aeroporto from Metropark (close to Feltrinelli library in central station) via Fiumicino Express.

 Here you can find the offical taxi fares (the conference venue belongs to the area of "Mergellina / Chiaia / Posillipo").

 You can find here the list of tourist info points and other useful information.

 Famous historical pizzerias are Sorbillo, Da Michele (menu includes only the traditional Margherita and Marinara pizzas), Di Matteo, Dal Presidente, Concettina Ai Tre Santi, Starita, Brandi, but the pizza is generally good and cheap everywhere.

 Emergency numbers: 112 (general emergency number), 113 (police), 115 (fire department), 118 (Emergency medical service).

 A list of foreign consulates and embassies in Naples.

 Naples central police station ("Questura"): Via Medina, 75, Napoli.

 We are negotiating special issues with some journals about topics of relevance for CANS 2018.